kdbanman/nodes/README.md

 - then, it will show you what will be committed with a `git status` echo
 - finally, it will commit said changes to the present branch

+###selection modifier and modifier set development

+the selection modifier menu dynamically populates with actions to modify the current selection. each menu item corresponds to a different selection modifier, and the items are inserted into the menu if they are compatible with the current selection. to create one, write and compile a java class that inherits from one of the abstract classes `Modifier` or `ModifierSet`. for nodes to see your class, add its name to `resources/modifier_registry` or `resources/modifierset_registry`, respectively.

 ###dependencies

 - java 1.7 (verify with `java -version` or look around in your IDE)